 If you do not have libraries to be included, a file hello.jar will now be created.
-If you have libraries, a directory named hello will be created, and within it the jar file hello.jar.
-The directory also contains all necessary libraries.
+If you have libraries, a directory named hello will be created, and within it the jar file hello.jar as well as all necessary libraries.
 Your jar file expects to find referenced libraries in the same directory it is in itself - so make sure to keep these jar files together when you move them around.